SAIGON DRIP

 Saigon Drip wanted to change that.
 They were looking for an identity to help people discover Vietnamese coffee.
 Authentic, not “pedestrian”, as their co-founder puts it.
 The result was a bold identity and packaging system that helps move robusta beans forward by being upapologetically true to

-it’s past.
+it’s roots.

 HOW DOES A BRAND SUPPORT THE COMMUNITY AROUND IT?